n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 do not add a vowel sound.

-As with other Indic scripts, the consonant "Ra" receives special treatment; in many circumstances it is replaced by a combining mark-like form.
-A "Ra,Halant" sequence at the beginning of a syllable is replaced with an above-base mark called "Reph" (unless the "Ra" is the only consonant in the syllable).
+As with other Indic scripts, the consonant "Ra" receives special treatment; in many circumstances it is replaced by one of two combining mark-like forms.

+  - A "Ra,Halant" sequence at the beginning of a syllable is replaced with an above-base mark called "Reph" (unless the "Ra" is the only consonant in the syllable).
     This rule is synonymous with the `REPH_MODE_IMPLICIT` characteristic mentioned earlier.

-"Ra,Halant" sequences that occur elsewhere in the syllable may take on the below-base form "Rakaar."
+  - "Ra,Halant" sequences that occur elsewhere in the syllable may take on the below-base form "Rakaar."

 "Reph" and "Rakaar" syllables must be reordered after the syllable-identification stage is complete.

 In addition to valid syllables, stand-alone sequences may occur, such